 Unstable ground causes belly in sewer line installations

 A 3rd common belly in sewer line issue is caused by improper pipe support.
 That was the case noted in the photos used for this post from an actual Balkan job site.
 If your drain pipe is laid on unstable ground, or filled in ground, even proper support under the pipe will not prevent a belly in a sewer line system from forming.
 When placed on unstable ground, your drain pipe system must be hung from pipe hangers which are professional grade, and attached properly to a firm and unmovable structure.
 In this particular case, Balkan attached the pipe hangers to the structural slab and cross-members of the actual clients house.

 Cure belly in sewer line systems by calling a professional

 As you can see, it is extremely important to hire a professional sewer contractor.
-Balkan Sewer and Water Main Service is a professional sewer contractor who knows how to properly install sewer lines and avoid potential problems, like a belly in the sewer line.
+Balkan Sewer and Water Main Service is a professional sewer contractor.
+Their installation teams know how to properly install sewer lines and avoid potential problems, like a belly in the sewer line.
 They are also up-to-date on all plumbing regulations in NYC.
 Balkan Plumbing is licensed, bonded, insured, and provides long-term guarantees.

 A Balkan guarantee has true meaning for you, being in continuous operation for over 65 years has that effect.
 Balkan’s full scope of services include sewer replacement for homes and businesses, water service line repair and replacement, and drain cleaning as well.
 If you have any sort of issue with your water service line, or sewer system, contact Joseph L. Balkan Inc. to help.
 Balkan offers free and no-obligation site visits seven days a week, and after hours as well.